Operation Frederick Hill: 1970

 to have been made from a 250-pound bomb.
 9 US soldiers were killed in the explosion and the armored personnel carrier was destroyed.

-On 17 April at 12:20 a Brigade unit observed 20-25 PAVN/VC soldiers 15 mi southwest of Tam Kỳ.
-The PAVN/VC opened fire with small arms and automatic weapons and the troops returned fire supported by helicopter gunships and artillery.
+On 17 April at 12:20 a brigade unit observed 20-25 PAVN/VC soldiers 15 mi southwest of Tam Kỳ.
+The PAVN/VC opened fire with small-arms fi and automatic weapons and the troops returned fire supported by helicopter gunships and artillery.
 The PAVN/VC withdrew leaving 4 dead, 4 individual weapons and 10 PAVN uniforms.

-On 15 September at 13:15 a Brigade unit supported by helicopter gunships engaged a PAVN/VC force 8 mi west southwest of Tam Kỳ, 20 PAVN/VC were killed, 10 by the gunships, 4 individual weapons, one radio and one telephone were captured.
-At 16:50 the same unit engaged further PAVN/VC 200 meters south of the original contact killing 10 PAVN/VC.
+On 15 September at 13:15 a brigade unit supported by helicopter gunships engaged a PAVN/VC force 8 mi west southwest of Tam Kỳ, 20 PAVN/VC were killed, 10 by the gunships, 4 individual weapons, one radio and one telephone were captured.
+At 16:50 the same unit engaged further PAVN/VC 200 meters south of the original contact, killing 10 PAVN/VC.

-On 2 November at 13:22, a Brigade unit engaged PAVN/VC 27 mi southwest of Tam Kỳ.
+On 2 November at 13:22, a brigade unit engaged PAVN/VC 27 mi southwest of Tam Kỳ.
 Helicopter gunships supported the action in which 4 PAVN/VC were killed and 3 individual weapons captured.

 On 3 November a Forward Air Controller called in an air strike resulting in 5 PAVN killed.
 On 6 November Company C, 1st Battalion, 46th Infantry Regiment found 7 graves of PAVN/VC killed by airstrikes.
 On 10 November Company D, 1/46th killed 3 PAVN.
-On 18 November Company B, 3rd Battalion, 21st Infantry Regiment engaged 5 PAVN killing 1.
-Company A, 4th Battalion, 31st Infantry Regiment found an 82mm mortar tube with base plate, 3 7.62mm light machinegun and 1 RPG launcher.
+On 18 November Company B, 3rd Battalion, 21st Infantry Regiment engaged 5 PAVN, killing 1.
+Company A, 4th Battalion, 31st Infantry Regiment found an 82 mm mortar tube with base plate, three 7.62mm light machine guns and one RPG launcher.
 On 25 November Company C, 1/46th found a weapons cache consisting of 23 individual weapons and 6 crew served weapon.
-On the afternoon of 26 November a Troop D 1st Squadron 1st Cavalry Regiment LOH received small arms fire from 5-10 PAVN.
-They unit then engaged them killing resulting 5.
-In light and scattered contacts on 27 November the Brigade reported 1 PAVN killed with 1 weapon captured.
-On 28 November Company C 1/46th found 3 VC graves and a 75mm recoilless rifle.
+On the afternoon of 26 November a Troop D 1st Squadron 1st Cavalry Regiment LOH received small-arms fire from 5-10 PAVN.
+They unit then engaged them, killing 5.
+In light and scattered contacts on 27 November the brigade reported 1 PAVN killed with 1 weapon captured.
+On 28 November Company C 1/46th found 3 VC graves and a 75 mm recoilless rifle.
 In a series of small unit engagements on 30 November 7 PAVN were killed.